Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 # Set NCN Image Root Password and SSH Keys and optional modify the timezone

-Customize the NCN images by setting the root password and adding ssh keys for the root account.
+Customize the NCN images by setting the root password and adding SSH keys for the root account.
 Optionally, change the the timezone (UTC is the default).

 This procedure shows this process being done any time after the first time installation of the CSM